 Four Tips For Candlestick Traders

-Japanese candlesticks are by far my preferred method for trading the financial markets.
-No matter what the asset, candles bring the chart to life in a way that makes the battle between bulls and bears exciting to watch.
-However, though these tools can give a clearer view of the market and provide high-probability signals, they are not easy to read.
+A lot of traders consider Japanese candlesticks to be their preferred technical analysis tool.
+Regardless of the asset, candles bring the chart to life in a way that makes the battle between bulls and bears exciting to watch.
+However, though these tools can give a clearer view of the market and provide valuable signals, they are not always easy to read.
 A bearish looking candle could appear at any point in a bull market, which is why knowing what to do about it is the real key to your success.

 1. Know Your Candles

 The first step on the road to success is to know your candles.
-I don’t just mean know a down candle from an up candle, or a doji from a spinning top, but know everything you can about the candles formed by the market you are trading at any given moment.
+Of course you have to know a down candle from an up candle, or a doji from a spinning top, but there is more to it.
+You should also know everything you can about the candles formed by the market you are trading at any given moment.
 Every market is different and every chart is different, so that means all candles are different.

-A long candle in one market may only be average in another, while a doji in one may be incredibly significant on chart and commonplace on another.
-If you are working with EUR/USD or the SPY you should know the difference between when a long candle is just average and when it is long, strong and significant.
-An average candle is formed on an average day, the strong candles are formed on the high volume, high volatility days that mark major market movements.
+A long candle in one market may only be average in another, while a doji in one may be incredibly significant on one chart and a commonplace on another.
+If you are working with EUR/USD or the SPY you should know the difference between a long and a medium candle, as well as strong and insignificant.
+An average candle is formed on an average day, the strong candles form during the periods of high volume, high volatility that mark major market movements.

 2. Know Your Signals

 This ties in with knowing your candles.
 A signal is simply a signal until its a strong signal that you should act on.
-The first thing you need to know is what makes a good signal, and then understand that the signal is only reliable when the candles are larger than normal, have longer shadows than normal or a combination of both.
-If you look at the chart below, I’ve pointed out a couple of technically accurate candle signals that turned out to mean nothing because they were formed by average, day to day market action.
+The first thing you need to know is what makes a good signal, and then to understand that the signal is only reliable when the candles are larger than normal, have longer shadows than normal or a combination of both.
+If you look at the chart below, you can spot a couple of technically accurate candle signals that turned out to mean nothing because they were formed by average, day to day market action.

 3. Relativity Is Everything